8 TIPS FOR DELIVERING HOME-COOKED MEALS

 Posted on February 24, 2015

 If you know me personally then you know my passion for hosting/cooking for friends.
-It’s the best way that I show my love for others.
-Whenever a baby is born, someone is unfortunately ill, a family tragedy occurs, perhaps a birthday, or even just because I have made too much food and someone was on my heart- I jump at the opportunity to try and brighten someones day/lessen the load and bring them a prepared meal.
-Now, I hope that didn’t sound really braggadocios, but it’s one of the few things I actually am “ok” at!
-And I really enjoy it.
+It’s the best way that I know how to show my love for others.
+Whenever a baby is born, someone is unfortunately ill, a family tragedy occurs, I have found that bringing a prepared meal is almost always a good idea.
 So, in the many dealings I have had with bringing food to others I have learned a few things to make it easier on you AND the recipient.

 1) The vessels in which you transport the food– Pick something you don’t need returned to you.
 It is likely that the person you are delivering to is going through something that requires more emotional attention or even sleep (for new moms) than usual and the last thing they need to worry about is juggling different containers to be returned to different deliverers.
 I went to smart and final and purchased a load of these recently.
 They were like five bucks for 30 or something and they’re REUSABLE.
 So, you can leave them with the recipient and not miss them AND the recipient can reuse them if they would like.
 For anything that doesn’t fit in these?
 Foil packets… boom.